-The 1998 Harmful Algal Bloom and Hypoxia Research Control Act (HABHRCA) and the Harmful Algal Bloom and Hypoxia Amendments Act of 2004 (2004 HABHRCA Reauthorization) authorized the establishment of three national programs on HABs: 1) Ecology and Oceanography of Harmful Algal Blooms (ECOHAB) (HABHRCA Sec.
-605 (2));
+The 1998 Harmful Algal Bloom and Hypoxia Research Control Act (HABHRCA) and the Harmful Algal Bloom and Hypoxia Amendments Act of 2004 (2004 HABHRCA Reauthorization) authorized the establishment of three national programs on HABs.
+The Harmful Algal Bloom and Hypoxia Research and Control Amendments Act of 2014 (2014 HABHRCA Reauthorization) requires these existing competitive programs be maintained and enhanced:

+- 1) ECOHAB: Ecology and Oceanography of Harmful Algal Blooms (HABHRCA Sec.
+605 (2)); - 2) MERHAB: "Monitoring and analysis activities for HABs" (renamed

-2) Monitoring and analysis activities for HABs (renamed Monitoring and Event Response for Harmful Algal Blooms or MERHAB) (HABHRCA Sec.
+Monitoring and Event Response for Harmful Algal Blooms) (HABHRCA Sec.
 605 (4)); and

-3) A peer-reviewed research project on management measures that can be taken to prevent, reduce, control, and mitigate HABs.
-(HABHRCA Sec.
-605 (3))
+3) PCMHAB: "A peer-reviewed research project on management measures that can be taken to prevent, reduce, control, and mitigate HABs" (HABHRCA Sec.
+605 (3)).